-If you have a tree on your property, there will come a time you will need to trim branches off it.
+If you have a tree on your property, there will come a time when you will need to trim branches off it.

 Once a tree branch has been removed correctly (cut at the branch collar) it will not grow back.
 You will, however, be encouraged to grow on other parts of the tree.

 When you remove branches from a tree, the tree responds by using excess reserves it would have otherwise used to feed those branches, to grow new ones.

 There is no way to really stop a tree that is planted in the ground from growing.

 The only real way to do it is the limit root growth.

 Like a bonsai tree, the trick to keeping trees small is limiting their roots.
 Because a tree’s growth potential above ground, is in direct proportion to its root growth below ground, by limiting root growth you can limit the tree’s overall growth.